christophgil/ZIPsFS/README.md

 -->

 ## SYNOPSIS

     ZIPsFS [ZIPsFS-options] path-of-branch1/  branch2/  branch3/  branch4/  :  [fuse-options] mount-point

-ZIPsFS is best run in a tmux session.
-With a trailing slash, the folder name is not part of the virtual path, in accordance with  the trailing slash semantics of many UNIX tools.

 ## Description

-ZIPsFS functions as a union or overlay file system, merging multiple file structures into a unified directory.
+ZIPsFS functions as a **union or overlay** file system, merging multiple file structures into a unified directory.
 This directory presents the underlying files and subdirectories from the specified sources (branches) as a single, cohesive structure.
 Any newly created or modified files are stored in the first file location, while all other sources remain read-only, ensuring that their files are never altered.
-ZIPsFS treats ZIP files as expandable folders, typically naming them by appending ".Contents/" to the original ZIP file name.
+ZIPsFS treats **ZIP files as expandable folders**, typically naming them by appending "``.Contents/``" to the original ZIP file name.
 However, this behavior can be customized using filename-based rules.
 Extensive configuration options allow adjustments.
 Changes can be applied without disrupting the file system.

+ZIPsFS is best run in a **tmux** session.
+With a trailing slash, the folder name is not part of the virtual path, in accordance with  the trailing slash semantics of many UNIX tools.

-ZIPsFS includes specialized features like automatic file conversions and performance optimizations tailored for efficiently storing and accessing large-scale mass spectrometry data.
+ZIPsFS includes specialized features like **automatic file conversions** and performance optimizations tailored for efficiently storing and accessing **large-scale mass spectrometry** data.
 It has a programming interface to create synthetic file content programmatically.

 ## Mini tutorial